-The Section of Endourology Executive Committee has taken the decision to keep the first year's published data as simple as possible.
+The Section of Endourology Executive Committee has taken the decision to keep the published data as simple as possible.
 We have, therefore, only listed the number of operations performed, together with blood transfusion rates and length of stay as the only outcome measures.

 Cumulative data from previous years are available on the Data & Audit pages of the Professionals section.